humphd/have-fun-with-machine-learning/README.md

 To do that we’re going to train and use a [Convolutional Neural Network (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network).
 We’re going to approach this from the point of view of a practitioner vs. from first principles.
-There is so much excitement about AI right now, but much of what’s being written feels a bit like being taught to do tricks on your bike by a physics professor at a chalkboard instead of your friends in the park.
+There is so much excitement about AI right now, but much of what’s being written feels like being taught to do tricks on your bike by a physics professor at a chalkboard instead of your friends in the park.